Early Care and Education Grants

 $400,000 over two years to support municipal leaders’ understanding of and engagement in early care and education workforce issues.
 The grant supports strategic planning efforts aimed at strengthening ECE professional competencies and professional development support systems.

 $400,000 over two years to create and disseminate materials, conduct policy analysis, and produce case studies that will help implement the policy and practice recommendations outlined in the 2015 Institute of Medicine and National Research Council report, Transforming the Workforce for Children Birth Through Age 8: A Unifying Foundation.

-$101,250 over nine months to redesign the School of Education’s early care and education teacher preparation program by creating two new early childhood degree programs.
+$101,250 over one year to redesign the School of Education’s early care and education teacher preparation program by creating two new early childhood degree programs.
 The aim is to prepare high-quality early care and education teachers who understand the implications of deep poverty in the development and education of young children age birth to eight years, especially those with early developmental delays and disabilities.

 New York City Early Childhood Research Network

 $365,000 over two years to examine teaching staff characteristics, professional development, and instructional practice and supports provided in classrooms serving varying concentrations of dual language learners in the New York City Universal Prekindergarten program..